I'm a provider

 Please wait while you are redirected.

 Physical therapy of joints following surgery focuses both on passive motion to restore mobility and active exercises to restore strength.
 While passive motion can be administered by a therapist, continuous passive motion (CPM) devices have also been used.
-Continuous passive motion is thought to improve recovery by stimulating the healing of articular tissues and circulation of synovial fluid; reducing local edema; and preventing adhesions, joint stiffness or contractures, or cartilage degeneration.
-CPM has been most thoroughly investigated in the knee, particularly after total knee arthroplasty or ligamentous or cartilage repair, but its acceptance in the knee joint has created interest in extrapolating this experience to other weight-bearing joints (i.e., hip, ankle, metatarsals) and non-weight-bearing joints (i.e., shoulder, elbow, metacarpals, and interphalangeal joints).
+Continuous passive motion is thought to improve recovery by stimulating the healing of articular tissues and the circulation of synovial fluid; reducing local edema; and preventing adhesions, joint stiffness or contractures, or cartilage degeneration.
+CPM has been most thoroughly investigated in the knee, particularly after total knee arthroplasty or ligamentous or cartilage repair, but acceptance of its use in the knee joint has created interest in extrapolating this experience to other weight-bearing joints (i.e., hip, ankle, metatarsals) and non-weight-bearing joints (i.e., shoulder, elbow, metacarpals, and interphalangeal joints).
 Use of CPM in stroke and burn patients is also being explored.

 POLICYUse of CPM in the home setting may be considered medically necessary as an adjunct to physical therapy in the following situations:

 Use of CPM in the home setting for all other conditions is considered not medically necessary.